 individuals, City of Dallas, and income from fundraising events.

 It is our goal to become self-sufficient through generated revenues, cost controls, fundraising efforts, special projects and through building the endowment fund.

-Our long-term goals are to stabilize the Sammons Center financially, and gradually expand the services we offer to the arts community as we identify areas which are relevant to our mission and purpose.
-We are currently in our twentieth year of operation, and look forward to expanding our role as a resource for the arts industry of Dallas, and as a model for other arts incubator projects throughout the country.
+Our long-term goals are to stabilize the Sammons Center financially and gradually increase the services relevant to our mission and purpose.
+As we identify these relevant service areas, we look forward to expanding our roles as a resource for the Dallas arts community and as a model for other arts incubator projects throughout the country.